jonhoo/thesquareplanet.com/_posts/2016-05-25-the-path-to-rust.md

 Rust comes with a build tool called [Cargo](http://doc.crates.io/guide.html).
-Cargo is similar to `npm`, `go get`, `pip` and friends; it lets you declare dependencies and build options, and than automatically fetches and builds those when you build your project.
+Cargo is similar to `npm`, `go get`, `pip` and friends; it lets you declare dependencies and build options, and then automatically fetches and builds those when you build your project.
 This makes it easy for yourself and others to build your code, including third-party testing services like Travis.